HamnaNimra/Group17SYSC3110/README.txt

 	user to press enter to start.
 This calls the Start() method.
 The start method is esentially an infinite loop that gets user input from the view, and parses the commands before executing the command.
-	Road Map: The game class currently contains some of the more important variables like Sun, Turn and cooldowns, these may get migrated over to the Model class for logical reasons.
+	Road Map: The game class currently contains some of the more important variables like Sun, Turn and cooldowns, these may get migrated over to the Model class to more closely embody an MVC setup.